Drakelid/syslogger/README.md

 3. Check `logs/syslog.log` for incoming messages or open the web dashboard at `http://<docker-host>:8080`.
   The log viewer is available at `http://<docker-host>:8080/logs` and offers a search box and download link.
+Enter multiple keywords separated by spaces to narrow the results.

 ### Environment Variables